theOGognf/toi/toi_server/README.md

 # How it works

 - A user makes a request to the `/assistant` endpoint
+- The generation API is used to parse the user's command from the request
-- The embedding API is used for vector search to find server endpoint descriptions similar to the user's most recent message/query
+- The embedding API is used for vector search to find server endpoint descriptions similar to the user's command
 - The vector search results are filtered and reranked using the reranking API
-- If the best-fit endpoint matches the user's query within a threshold, its JSON Schema is used to build an HTTP request using the generation API
+- If the best-fit endpoint matches the user's command within a threshold, its JSON Schema is used to build an HTTP request using the generation API
 - The generated HTTP request is added as an assistant message to the local context